Indian man shares the promise he made to his mum and dad who died in plane crash

 "My mum used to say one day you will have that.
 It just feels like she's left that necklace for her."

-Miten said his parents have lived in the UK for over 40 years and he promised to furfil their wish of being buried there.
+Miten said his parents have lived in the UK for over 40 years and he promised to fulfil their wish of being buried there.

 He noted: